Oghma-Infinium/Twisted-Skyrim/README.md

     - Synthesis.exe (`[Path to Modlist]\tools\Synthesis\Synthesis.exe`)

 ### Widescreen Fixes
+## NOT INTEGRATED YET

-Fahluaan offers some mods to provide Ultrawide and Widescreen Support.
+Twisted Skyrim offers some mods to provide Ultrawide and Widescreen Support.
 Under the **Ultrawide Patches** Separator in MO2 you will find some mods that you will want to activate if you are playing on Ultrawide or Widescreen resolutions (21:9 or 32:9).
+## NOT INTEGRATED YET
 ### Controller and Gamepad Setup

-The list currently offers minimal gamepad support, this section will be updated in the future when gamepad support is improved.
+This list will NOT officially add any controller or gamepad support.

 ## Playing the List

 ### Starting the Game

- Before starting the game, I suggest reading over the [Configuration](https://github.com/Oghma-Infinium/Fahluaan/blob/main/Documentation/CONFIG.md) and [Gameplay](https://github.com/Oghma-Infinium/Fahluaan/blob/main/GAMEPLAY.md) documents for the list.
-It should only take 10 minutes at most.
  - Head over to the installation folder and locate an executable named ModOrganizer.exe and launch it.
- - **(Optional)** For those of you with arachnophobia, the list includes a mod called *bingus hates spiders.esp*, this is my personal patch that removes spiders from the leveled list and replaces spiders with other creatures within the list.
-It also has a few other tweaks to make it a bit more in depth than something like *Insects begone*.

  1. Launch the "Play" Executable in MO2.
  2. Click "New Game".
- 3. After about 30 seconds, press `esc` and open the Mod Configuration Menu.
- 4. Navigate to the Skyrim Unbound Menu and customize your starting equipment.
- 5. Once you are satisfied, leave the MCM and hit `Enter` to begin Character Creation.
+ 3. Once the game loads, begin Character Creation.
- 6. After Character Creation finishes, you will get a popup to select your Class and the MCM Recorder will begin to run.
+ 4. After Character Creation finishes, MCM Recorder will begin to run.
- 7. Once the MCM Recorder finishes (you will get a notification), you can proceed to customize any other MCMs and explore the starting room.
-You can read more about the MCMs [here](https://github.com/Oghma-Infinium/Fahluaan/blob/main/Documentation/CONFIG.md).
+ 5. Once the MCM Recorder finishes (you will get a notification), you can proceed to customize any other MCMs and explore the starting room.
- 8. To leave the starting room, read the book on the pedastal behind chargen.
+ 6. To leave the starting room speak to the Statue of Mara.

 ### Note For Content Creators

-[Yet Another Music Merge](https://www.nexusmods.com/skyrimspecialedition/mods/48725) includes some songs from Nir Shor which are not allowed to be played on Twitch or YouTube due to DMCA rules.
-The list includes a version of YAMM under the Optional Tweaks section (read more on the [CONFIG](https://github.com/Oghma-Infinium/Fahluaan/blob/main/Documentation/CONFIG.md) doc) that does not have the copyrighted music and fixed patches that can be used for those who make content.
-While I can not promise this will completely avoid any and all DMCA claims, it should remove the key offenders.
+This modlist contains NSFW and explicit content, please use the default SFW profile.

 ## Updating the modlist

-Versioning for the list will adhere to the following format: `MAJOR.MINOR.PATCH`.
+Versioning for the list will adhere to the following format: `MAJOR.MINOR.PATCH.HOTFIX`.
  - `MAJOR`: Any release with a number change here will be considered a major update as at least 1 area of the list was massively overhauled.
 These updates with **NEVER** be save safe.
  - `MINOR`: Any release with a number change here will be considered a minor update, these updates will usually not be save safe, unless otherwise specified.
  - `PATCH`: Any release with a number change here will be considered a patch, these updates should be save safe and will be used primarily for bugfixes.